The Jordan College of Agricultural Sciences and Technology

 Dennis Nef (2019-2022)

-During the prior 20 years, he served as the Jordan College’s acting dean for one year from 1997 to 1998, and eight years as its associate dean from 1995 to 2003.
+During the prior 20 years with the Jordan College of Agricultural Sciences and Technology, his leadership skills were well utilized as the Jordan College’s acting dean for one year from 1997 to 1998, and eight years as its associate dean from 1995 to 2003.
 He also served five years as the agricultural economics department chair and became a faculty member in 1982.
 His areas of teaching and research expertise included agricultural policy and land, natural resource, trade and water economics.

 Rolston St. Hilaire (2022-present)